MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/calling-plans-for-office-365.md

 ## How to fund a Pay-As-You-Go Calling Plan

 Pay-As-You-Go Calling Plans don't have a set number of outgoing call minutes like the Domestic or International Calling Plans.
 Instead, some admins may need to take additional steps to fund their Pay-As-You-Go Calling Plan.
-Until the Pay-As-You-Go Calling Plan is properly funded, users won't be able to make outgoing calls.
+Until the Pay-As-You-Go Calling Plan is properly funded, users aren't able to make outgoing calls.

 There are two ways you can fund and use minutes with a Pay-As-You-Go Calling Plan:

 - **Purchase the Pay-As-You-Go Calling Plan through the new commerce experience (NCE)**
   - Customers who purchased their calling plan through the new commerce experience are able to pay for the outgoing call minutes they used in the previous month.
-This is also called post-usage or post-consumption billing.
+This billing is also called post-usage or post-consumption billing.
   - For instructions on purchasing a calling plan through the new commerce experience, see [Enable pay-as-you-go for your subscription](/microsoft-365/commerce/subscriptions/manage-pay-as-you-go-services) and [New commerce overage for telco pay-as-you-go](/partner-center/new-commerce-telco-payg).

 - **Purchase Communication Credits**